snyk-labs/pysnyk/README.md

 * `licenses` - returns a Manager for licenses currently in use by projects in this organisation
 * `members` - returns a Manager for members
 * `projects` - returns a Manager for associated projects
+* `integrations` - returns a Manager for active integrations

 ### A note on Managers